ENGLISH | FRANÇAIS

-Small communities all across Canada and the U.S. rely on volunteer fire departments, minimally staffed police services, and other cash-strapped first responders to keep them safe.
-Money is perennially tight in rural municipalities with a small tax base, and equipment that could enhance the capabilities of the first responders is a luxury most of these communities can’t afford.
+Small communities all across Canada and the U.S. rely on fire departments, police services, and other emergency responders to keep them safe.
+Money is perennially tight in rural municipalities with a small tax base.
+Equipment that could enhance the capabilities of these first responders, in a resource-constrained environment, is a luxury for some communities.
 Unfortunately, budgetary decisions such as these are made to the detriment of the communities, and add extra burdens and risks for first responders.

 Recognizing that, Enbridge in 2002 launched its Safe Community program for towns along the company’s project corridor rights-of-way.

-The Safe Community program awards grants to local first-response emergency services, including fire fighters and rescue services, Emergency Medical Services, ambulance, and police and sheriff's departments in rural communities across North America.
-Enbridge’s Safe Community program has existed in the U.S. since 2002, and in Canada since 2009, and has invested about Cdn $7-million in North American emergency responder organizations since its inception.
+The Safe Community program awards grants to local first-response emergency services, including fire fighters and rescue services, Emergency Medical Services, and ambulance organizations, in rural communities across North America.
+Enbridge’s Safe Community program has existed in the U.S. since 2002, and in Canada since 2009, and has invested nearly Cdn $8.5 million in North American emergency responder organizations since its inception.

 “The money is intended to be used to purchase safety equipment, obtain professional training, or deliver educational programs to help save lives and keep Enbridge’s right-of-way communities safe,” says Lorna St. Thomas, Enbridge’s Manager of Community Partnerships.